-In this lesson, we will learn how implicit differentiation can be used the find the derivatives of equations that are not functions.
+In these lessons, we will learn how implicit differentiation can be used the find the derivatives of equations that are not functions.

 Some functions can be described by expressing one variable explicitly in terms of another variable.